Hipshot Headless System

 Tuning: unlike conventional guitars where tuner post is perpendicular to the string, with most headless systems, the tuner operates in the same axis as the string, so there’s less room for any part to wiggle around and cause tuning instabilities.
 String tension and tight part tolerances keep all parts nice and tight.
 By turning the tuner peg you are effectively screwing or unscrewing the piece of metal that holds the string ball end causing it to tighten or loosen the string.
 I found that tuning ratio of these tuners is about the same as conventional guitar tuners.
 On thinner strings you need to turn the peg more to get the same pitch change compared to the thicker strings.
 Also, on thicker strings you need to go easy as small turns cause noticeable change in pitch.

 Comfort: the bridge feels similarly to Telecaster “ashtray” bridge but with Strat-style saddles.
 There are no sharp edges or long screws sticking out that could cause discomfort for the right hand.
 Tuner pegs are small barrels with rough surface for better grip.
 Although they are not as comfortable or easy to use as conventional tuners, with such a limited space I cannot thing of a better way to do it.
+One thing that I believe could be better is the shape of the “ashtray” edge at the bridge.
+I prefer the feel of Strat bridges where right hand can rest directly on the saddles and not the “ashtray” edge.
+Looks like Hipshot people think the same because the latest official drawing from Hipshot shows slightly different bridge that has tapered sides that expose the saddles.
+This will be a good improvement once they implement it.

 Balance: one of the challenges I faced before when building travel guitars is the lack of balance caused by smaller bodies.
 Even with smaller headstock, the mass would be almost the same as on conventional guitar because of the weight of the tuners and that would make the guitar headstock heavy.
 Headless travel guitar built around the Hisphot system balances perfectly when placed on the knee, even without holding it with my hands.